sammyCHY/devops_project/Creating-AWS-Resources-with-Functions-and-Introducing-Arrays/AWS-Resources-Function&Arrays.md

  Operations
  ```

-- Within the loop, we construct the name of the S3 bucket using the company prefix, the current **department** name, and the sufix ***"-Data-Bucket".***This ensures that each bucket name is unique.
+- Within the loop, we construct the name of the S3 bucket using the company prefix, the current **department** name, and the sufix ***"Data-Bucket".*** This ensures that each bucket name is unique.

  ```
  bucket_name="$\{company\}-$\{department\}-Data-Bucket"